 Once per year, Grievance’s Guild Leaders will elect, by popular vote, one of their number not already in a permanent Council position to serve as their representative to the Council.
 This position turns over annually and is therefore not a permanent appointment.
 In the event a Guild Leader Representative is unable to complete his or her term, the Council has the right to forgo an additional election and choose a new Guild Leader Representative to serve the duration of the term.

-Section III – Appointment of Member Representative
+Section V – Appointment of Member Representative

 The Member Representative will be a rotating position that changes hands every six months (January 1 and July 1) and is therefore not a permanent appointment.
 The rotation begins with Grievance’s oldest active flagship guild and proceeds in descending order of age.
-The Guild Leader of the flagship guild whose turn it is to put forth a Member Representative chooses the member to serve on the Council, with final approval by the LLC.
+The Guild Leader of the flagship guild whose turn it is to put forth a Member Representative chooses the member to serve on the Council, with final approval by the Council.
 In the event a Member Representative is unable to complete his or her term, another member from the same flagship guild will be chosen to serve the duration of the term.

 Article III – Grievance Rules for Membership